kreicer/dice-roller-bot/README.md

 ```

 ## Usage
-Use help command or tag bot to list all available commands and it's description.
+Use help command or tag bot to list all available commands.

 ## Future features